-We are looking for volunteers who would enjoy looking after one of the compost schemes around the city.
+We are looking for volunteers who would enjoy looking after one of our community compost schemes.
 It’s a chance to be part of a totally unique, community-run project for a truly heart-worming experience!
 Our current monitors say a key reason for volunteering is so they “can be part of the solution to food waste, rather than seeing it as someone else’s problem.”

-We are recruiting monitors for the following areas:
+We are recruiting monitors for the following area:

-These schemes have long waiting lists so this is a good opportunity to beat the queue.
-The invitation is open to current members, those on the waiting list as well as new people who live locally (but not currently involved) and who want to take on this role.
+This centrally-located scheme has a waiting list so this is a good opportunity to beat the queue.
+The invitation is open to current members, those on the waiting list as well as new people who live locally (but not currently involved) who want to take on this role.
 We give all our volunteers training and ongoing support, and we don’t expect you to manage a scheme alone – we look to have two monitors for each scheme, so you can work together to keep the scheme running smoothly.

 A monitor is responsible for: